faenrandir/a_careful_examination/content/communications/response_to_8_anti-mormon_tactics.md

 > When someone tries to appeal to the authority or knowledge of man rely upon the testimony of the Deity!

 If you have had a sit-down with the creator of the universe, then by all means, take their word on things.
-However, most of us rely on {{ link(text="very imprecise spiritual impressions", path="/testimony-spiritual-experiences-truth/") }}, and these spiritual impressions tend to confirm to us whatever position we already hold and want to believe.
+However, most of us rely on [very imprecise spiritual impressions](/testimony-spiritual-experiences-truth/), and these spiritual impressions tend to confirm to us whatever position we already hold and want to believe.

 For instance, [a recent poll](http://www.religioustolerance.org/god_pra6.htm) asked people to pray to ascertain God's will on the subject of gay marriage.
 Of the 68% of the participants who believed that they were able to assess the will of God, every single person found that God agreed with their prior stance on same sex marriage—even though the stances were evenly divided and diametrically opposed among the collection of participants.

 Spiritual confirmation tends to track our familiarity and comfort with a given topic.
-Consider, for instance, Marlin K. Jensen's frank discussion during the "Swedish Rescue" of {{ link(text="his daughter's experience with not feeling the Spirit in the temple", path="/testimony-spiritual-experiences-truth/#fn:jensendaughter") }}
+Consider, for instance, Marlin K. Jensen's frank discussion during the "Swedish Rescue" of [his daughter's experience with not feeling the Spirit in the temple](/testimony-spiritual-experiences-truth/#fn:jensendaughter)

 Data like this call into question the reliability of the "pray-feel" method for determining objective truth (even if it is useful for personal reflection).